International Schools Group

 International Schools Group (ISG), formerly Saudi Arabian International Schools (SAIS), operates five individual schools in the Saudi Arabia: American School Dhahran (ASD), British School Dhahran (BSD), ISG Dammam, ISG Jubail and Sara Village School (SVS).
 Two schools offer the National Curriculum for England (British School Dhahran and Sara Village School), while the others offer an American curriculum.
+The school is designed to provide the best quality education in the Eastern Province, with students exceeding global expectations and standards.
+The school district primarily operates for wealthy families in the Eastern Province, with school fees ranging up to SAR 102k.
+Some students have sponsors from their family's company.